 What is Anterior Ankle Impingement

 Anterior ankle impingement, originally nicknamed “footballer’s ankle” and later known as “athlete’s ankle” is a source of chronic ankle pain seen in athletes.
 It occurs when bone spurs, or osteophytes, develop on the front (anterior) aspect of the bones of the ankle.
-When this occurs an athlete may develop symptoms from the osteophytes impinging on each other or by pinching and irritating soft-tissues between them.
+When this occurs an athlete may develop symptoms from the osteophytes impinging on each other or by pinching soft-tissues between them.
 Well known athletes with recent surgery for anterior ankle impingement include Brian Westbrook of the Philadelphia Eagles and Keith Rivers of the Cincinnati Bengals.

 Who gets Anterior Ankle Impingement?

 Anterior ankle impingement typically occurs in athletes who have played years in sports that involve a kicking motion and therefore repeated ankle extremes of motion either up (dorsiflexion) or down (plantarflexion).
 This is typical in soccer players, but has since been described to occur in american football, volleyball, ballet and runners.
 All of these sports involve forceful ankle joint motions that place tremendous pressure on the joint itself.
 As this is an overuse injury that slowly progresses over time, symptomatic athletes tend to have participated in their sport for a long period of time and are often at least 25 years of age.
 Interestingly nearly half of all high level athletes involved in sports considered at risk for developing anterior ankle impingement, have bone spurs as seen on xrays despite having no symptoms.
 It is not entirely clear why some athlete’s develop the onset of pain while others can continue to compete without difficulty.

 What is the relevant anatomy of the ankle?